Revisiting the de Rham-Witt complex: The Derived de Rham-Witt Complex

 Note that, when regarded as a functor (of ordinary categories) from commutative $\F_p$-algebras to differential graded algebras, the functor $R \mapsto \Omega^{\ast}_{R}$ commutes with sifted colimits and is therefore a left Kan extension of its restriction to polynomial algebras.
 It follows that for any commutative $\F_p$-algebra $R$, there is a canonical map of differential graded algebras

 which is uniquely determined by the requirement that it coincides with the Cartier map when $R$ is a polynomial algebra, and depends functorially on $R$ (Remark~\ref{sebix}).
-Alternatively, one can construct $\epsilon$ by invoking the universal property of the de Rham complex. \end{construction}
+Alternatively, one can construct $\epsilon$ by invoking the universal property of the de~Rham complex. \end{construction}

 \begin{construction}[The map $\mu$] Let $R$ be a commutative $\F_p$-algebra.
-According to Remark~\ref{labelremark}, the saturated de Rham-Witt complex $\W \Omega_{R}^{\ast}$ can be identified, as an object of the derived $\infty$-category $\calD(\Z)$, with the $p$-completed direct limit of the diagram
+According to Remark~\ref{labelremark}, the saturated de~Rham--Witt complex $\W \Omega_{R}^{\ast}$ can be identified, as an object of the derived $\infty$-category $\calD(\Z)$, with the $p$-completed direct limit of the diagram